- No products in the cart.

-Nickel Metal Hydride (NiMH) batteries are also widely used.
+Nickel Metal Hydride (NiMH) batteries are still commonly used as an effective battery system, although they are slowly becoming less popular in the tool world.
 These batteries are considerably cheaper than lithium-ion batteries and can provide greater current to high-power tools.
-However, these batteries suffer from a higher rate of self-discharge and are susceptible to memory effect.
+However, these batteries suffer from a higher rate of self-discharge, pollute the environment upon extraction and disposal, and are susceptible to memory effect.

-If you’ve never heard of memory effect, it’s a condition where a battery will hold less charge than its maximum capacity.
-If the battery is consistently charged when it’s not completely flat, the battery will remember the point at which it was charged and set that point as its new capacity (almost training your battery to hold less charge).
+Memory effect is a condition that means the battery will show as fully charged when it isn’t, causing it to hold less charge than its maximum capacity.
+For example, if the battery is consistently charged when it’s not completely flat, the battery will remember the point at which it was charged and set that point as its new capacity (almost training the battery to hold less charge).

-Battery voltage determines the overall power the battery provides.
-You’ll find that smaller tools like hand torches or electric screwdrivers will only require a 12V battery to run.
-Larger and more demanding tools may require anything between 18 and 40V.
+Battery voltage determines the overall power/energy of the battery.
+You’ll find that smaller tools like hand torches or electric screwdrivers, will only require a 12V or smaller battery to run as these tools don’t require a large amount of power to operate.
+Passing larger voltages through smaller tools can lead to burning out components, causing lasting damage to the tool.
+Larger and more demanding tools may require anything between 18 and 54V depending on the size and output of the tool.
 It’s therefore important to check what battery is required when purchasing new tools.

 When buying new tools, always read product descriptions to make sure you have the correct battery for the tool.

-But before you start buying new batteries for your tools, why not see if you can save money with a Badaptor first?
-With a Badaptor, you can convert your 18V batteries from DeWalt, Makita, Milwaukee, Bosch Professional, Ridgid or AEG to work with all the 18V tools in the Ryobi One+ range.
+Before you start buying new batteries for your tools, why not see if you can save money with a Badaptor first?
+With a Badaptor, you can convert your old or underutilised 18V batteries to work with DeWalt, Makita, Milwaukee, or Ryobi tools.